 Link for more information on Port Tampa Library programs: http://www.hcplc.org/hcplc/locations/ptm/ For more information on Tampa-Hillsborough Library programs, log onto: http://hcplc.evanced.info/signup/eventcalendar.aspx?&lib=23

-Friends of the PTC Library (FOL) operates a book store with on-going sales of used books and other library media, has assembled a photographic and artifact display on Port Tampa’s history, and through book store sales sponsors programs for children and adults in the James G. Yeats Meeting Room and the Port Tampa City Recreation Center.
+Book Store – Friends of the PTC Library (FOL) operates a Book Store with on-going sales of used books and other library media, has assembled a photographic and artifact display on Port Tampa’s history, and through book store sales sponsors programs for children and adults in the James G. Yeats Meeting Room and the Port Tampa City Recreation Center.
 Fundraising includes sales of Port Tampa City Library tote bags as well as “Treasures”, a 108-page pictorial perpetual calendar, and notecards – both feature historic Burgert Brothers photographs.

 In case you missed it:

 On Saturday, May 13th, Barnes & Noble, in a partnership with the T-HCPL, sponsored a Bookfair.
-Percentage of sales will be donated to the Friends of the Port Tampa City Library (FOL) for adult & children’s programs (see listing above of summer programs).
+Percentage of sales was donated to the Friends of the Port Tampa City Library (FOL) for adult & children’s programs (see listing above of programs).

 The Friends of the Library (FOL*) organizations of the three South Tampa libraries teamed up to offer a giant multi-branch book sale on April 22, 2017.
 Sale included children’s books, picture books, fiction, romance, mystery, classics, hardcovers, paperbacks, magazines, DVDs, CDs, book totes and more.
 All proceeds benefit adult and youth programs at each library.
 If you missed it, all three of these libraries have a Bookstore that is open for sales during regular hours: